jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 In order to find your new command in the valet menu; you need to call the `self build` command.
 Either from the valet menu or by executing directly `./valet.d/commands.d/self-build.sh`.
 The later option is mandatory if you have an issue with the `valet.d/cmd` file itself.

 The build process consists of recreating the `valet.d/cmd` program by reading all the `about_xxx` functions and extracting info from the YAML definition.
 It also appends all the functions defined in `cmd-extra`.

-## 5. Test your program

-What is a test suite?

-TODO

-You can exclude or include test suite using `-i` and `-e` options on `self test`.

-talk about after-each-test-suite, before-tests hooks

 ### How to debug your program